According to the Forrester Best Practices: Mitigating Insider Threat Report “All data theft is an inside job – and it will cost your business”.

 Insider threats are complex and come in all shapes and sizes – that’s why traditional cybersecurity tools aren’t set up to stop insiders, which have sneaked under the radar.
 And as the world rapidly moved to a work-from-anywhere environment, the number of new unsanctioned endpoints dramatically increased, making it even easier to hide.
 It’s little surprise, then, that the frequency of insider threats has increased by 47% from 2018 to 2020.

-There seem to be regular updates in the news about the latest organization to suffer a data leak as a result of accidental misuse of data.
+There seem to be regular updates in the news about the latest organisation to suffer a data leak as a result of accidental misuse of data.

 But malicious insider threats are different.
 Unlike accidental misuse by well-meaning insiders, malicious insiders make a conscious choice to act.
 As we’ve seen in multiple news stories, the motivations may vary, but the underlying reasons seem to revolve around financial fraud, brand damage and/or revenge.

-So how can you recognize malicious insider threat motivations and keep your organization and data safe?
+So how can you recognise malicious insider threat motivations and keep your organisation and data safe?
 It starts by understanding the motivations of those malicious insiders.

 Primary Motivations for Malicious Insiders

 According to Forrester’s “Best Practices: Mitigating Insider Threat” report, there are eight primary motivations for malicious insiders to take action.
 These include: